emanlove/testbash2022-challenges/README.md

 [See our solution for the UI Challenge](ui-challenge/README.rst)

 ### Visual Automation Challenge - Can we check that the correct images are displayed on the home page?

+Switching focus from the functionlity of the UI to the visual presentation within the UI the [second challenge](https://www.ministryoftesting.com/challenges/18) asks of us ...

+>... how you would mitigate the following risk:
+>
+>The map isn’t showing the correct location on the homepage
+>
+>If you had to build automation to visually validate that the image is shown correctly, how would you do it?

 [See our solution for the Visual Challenge](visual-challenge/README.rst)